topicfun/api-gw/README.md

 Nginx also writes an `application.log` file that contains the full request and response (headers and body) using Lua scripts.
 The log is located under `nginx/logs/` inside the container.

 The Nginx image is built from the `nginx/Dockerfile`.
 Run `docker-compose build nginx` whenever the configuration or Lua scripts change.
+If you encounter a module version mismatch, rebuild with `--no-cache` to ensure the base image is refreshed.